ivan-grebe/ti84-ai/README.md

 - If you change `tools/build_program.py`, regenerate `include/program_data.h` and reflash.
 - After changing the embedded TI-BASIC program, run `Send({1})` again on the calculator.
 - Camera quality and prompt behavior are controlled in `include/config.h`.
-- Real serial logs are intentionally not committed because they may contain local network details.

 ## Known Limits